 How to get to Gal Oya Lodge

-Known as Little England, Nuwara Eliya is among the places to visit in Sri Lanka to appreciate the tea culture of the country and to enjoy the weather, which is much milder compared to the rest of Sri Lanka.
+Known as Little England, Nuwara Eliya is one the best places to visit in Sri Lanka to appreciate the tea culture of the country and to enjoy the weather, which is much milder compared to the rest of Sri Lanka.

 Nuwara Eliya’s nickname is due to the Victorian style architecture which can be seen in many buildings, not to mention in the beautiful Victoria Park.
 It is however the incessant rain and the cool nights that, more than the architecture, remind me of England.